carpentries-incubator/singularity-introduction/_episodes/01-singularity-gettingstarted.md

 System administrators will not, generally, install Docker on shared computing platforms such as lab desktops, research clusters or HPC platforms because the design of Docker presents potential security issues for shared platforms with multiple users.
 Singularity, on the other hand, can be run by end-users entirely within "user space", that is, no special administrative privileges need to be assigned to a user in order for them to run and interact with containers on a platform where Singularity has been installed.

 ## Getting started with Singularity
 Initially developed within the research community, Singularity is open source and the [repository](https://github.com/hpcng/singularity) is currently available in the "[The Next Generation of High Performance Computing](https://github.com/hpcng)" GitHub organisation.
-Part I of the Singularity material is intended to be undertaken on a remote platform where Singularity has been pre-installed.
+Part I of this Singularity material is intended to be undertaken on a remote platform where Singularity has been pre-installed.

 _If you're attending a taught version of this course, you will be provided with access details for a remote platform made available to you for use for Part I of the Singularity material.
 This platform will have the Singularity software pre-installed._

 > ## Installing Singularity on your own laptop/desktop
-> If you have a Linux system on which you have administrator access and you would like to install Singularity on this system, some information is provided at the start of [Part II of the Singularity material]({{ page.root }}/11-singularity-images/).
+> If you have a Linux system on which you have administrator access and you would like to install Singularity on this system, some information is provided at the start of [Part II of the Singularity material]({{ page.root }}/06-singularity-images-prep/index.html#installing-singularity-on-your-local-system-optional-advanced-task).
 {: .callout}

 Sign in to the remote platform, with Singularity installed, that you've been provided with access to.
 Check that the `singularity` command is available in your terminal: